deciduously/tictactoe-hs/haskell-in-english.md

 ## The Intro

-A little over a year ago I got it in my head to learn me a Haskell[^1], just for the (minimal) street cred, and I spent a couple weeks with the (rather excellent) [book](http://haskellbook.com/).
-After several weeks of exercises, I wrote a pretty mean ~100 lines[^2] of TicTacToe just to prove to myself I could do *something* after all that, and promptly never touched it again.
-This was in spring 2017, which means it should be no problem to tell you how it works here now, a little over a year later, having not touched any Haskell at all since.
+A little over a year ago I spent a couple weeks with the (rather excellent) [Haskell book](http://haskellbook.com/).
+After several weeks of exercises I wrote a pretty mean TicTacToe in ~100 lines[^1] just to prove to myself I could do something after all that and promptly never touched the language again.
+Surely my loss, but there it is.
+This was in spring 2017 which means it should be no problem to tell you how it works here now, a little over a year later, having not touched any Haskell at all since.
 No problem.

-As it turns out Haskell is just not that bad.
-What can be scary is how different it can be to work with than what you're used to, so you hit a lot more walls at the very beginning, and it can feel difficult knowing how to even go about implementing something simple like this.
-Your instincts won't all apply anymore.
-Hopefully seeing it in English too to will help you (and me, again) get going!
+As it turns out, in retrospect Haskell is just not that bad.
+What can be scary is how different it can be to work with than what you're used to so you hit a lot more walls at the very beginning.
+At least personally, all the theory left me with no idea how to even go about implementing something simple like this until I sat down and tried it.
+Now you, the lucky reader, can follow me down the rabbit hole!

-As opposed to a traditional tutorial, this is top-down, entry-point first, let's see what's here sort of deal.
-I will step through every line of code as it's called and explain what's going on.
+As opposed to a traditional tutorial this is top-down, let's see what's here sort of deal.
+I’m going to start with `main`, the first thing run when you execute the program, and will step through every line of code as it's called and explain what's going on.

-I do not remember how this thing works (or much of how Haskell works), so I'm going to write this as I read it and see if we get there in the end.
-So, to recap, this is an exercise in re-reading old code I ostensibly wrote in a crazy language I've since forgotten and never really knew.
-Let's see what happens!  ¡Vámonos!
+I do not remember how this program works (or much of how Haskell works), so I'm going to write this as I read it and see if we get there in the end.
+To recap, this is an exercise in re-reading old code I ostensibly wrote in a crazy language I've since forgotten and never really knew.  ¡Vámonos!

 ## The Program

-This is a dirt simple TicTacToe game played on the command line against a randomly playing computer opponent.
+This is a dirt simple Tic-Tac-Toe game played on the command line against a computer opponent that just plays randomly[^2].
 Fun, right?
-Hours, nay, DAYS of entertainment await.
-A project like this is usually my go-to "hello world" in a new language, because at the end it demonstrates you can leverage the language's various facilities at least a little, like control flow and IO and overall structure.
-For Haskell, it was more a "TTFN, world", but the point stands.
+Hours if not days of entertainment await.
+A project like this is usually my go-to "hello world" in a new language because at the end it demonstrates you can leverage the language's various facilities at least a little, like control flow and IO.
+For Haskell it was more a "TTFN, world", but the point stands.

 The full source can be found [here](https://github.com/deciduously/tictactoe-hs/blob/master/src/Main.hs), the entirety of which will appear in snippet-form below.

-If you have `stack` installed, you can open a terminal in the project directory and run `stack exec ttt` to play a compiled executable or `stack ghci` to open a repl from which you can interact directly with the functions defined (including `main`).
+If you have `stack` installed TODO ADD LINK TO STACK you can open a terminal in the project directory and run `stack exec ttt` to play a compiled executable or stack ghci to open a REPL from which you can interact directly with the functions defined (including main).

-Here's a sample game, as executed from the repl:
+Here's a sample game, as executed from the REPL:

 ```
 *Main> main